wikipathways/pvjs/README.md

 First install [Node.js](http://nodejs.org/).

-Install grunt and bower `npm install -g grunt-cli bower`.
 The automatic tests perform an image diff to compare the present rendering of a test pathway with the last known good version.
 This image diff requires you to install [ImageMagick](http://www.imagemagick.org/).

 Install [Phash dependencies](https://github.com/aaronm67/node-phash) depending on your system.